 Using flowers that are in season is ideal, because these flowers will be easier to source, which means your arrangements will be less costly.

 It’s easy to assume that elopement flowers will cost less than ones for a traditional wedding – but because florists usually have to buy flowers in bulk, you should budget about the same amount for your florals.
 Using locally sourced, in season flowers will be best to keep costs lower, so talk to your florist about different options!

 A fun way to add more florals into your elopement is with accessories!
-You can do a flower crown, or a hair clip that matches the boutonniere, or even a floral dog collar!
 These additions are perfect to tie the little details of your elopement together.

 Finding a Florist